sdkman/sdkman-candidates-legacy/README.md

 ## Running the Server Locally

 It is useful to run the server locally for development purposes.
 Working installations of MongoDB and vert.x are required to get going.
-Sdkman can be used to install vert.x, otherwise install it manually as described on the [install page](http://vertx.io/install.html).
+Sdkman can be used to install vert.x, otherwise install it manually as described on the [download page](http://vertx.io/download/).

     $ sdk install vertx